advantys/workflowgen-templates/integration/webhooks/sendhttppost/README.md

 The [Webhooks_Integration_Example_Objects](src/Webhooks_Integration_Example_Objects/) folder contains an example of an API that receives nested JSON (using either the application/json or application/x-www-form-urlencoded content type), converts them into objects to process them, and sends back a payload containing another nested JSON.
 There is no limit to the number of levels in the nested JSON.

-For more information on SENDHTTPPOST, see the **SENDHTTPPOST workflow application** section in the **WorkflowGen Administration Module Reference Guide**, available on the [WorkflowGen Documentation](https://www.workflowgen.com/resources/documentation/) page.
+For more information on SENDHTTPPOST, see the [SENDHTTPPOST workflow application](http://bit.ly/2jrl6bX) section in the **WorkflowGen Administration Module Reference Guide**.

 <a id="requirements"></a>
 ###Requirements